Mentors4EDU/Analytics-Portfolio/README.md

 ## Analytics Portfolio
-*Analytics portfolio for data analysis and linear optimization/programming*
+*An analytics portfolio for data analysis and linear optimization/programming*